grnet/archiving/README.md

 Admins now should add a Pool through archiving's admin interface.

 You will need to add an ssh key to `authorized_hosts` in order to give access to `Archiving` to upload configuration to the Bacula server.
+The key's access can be limited to adding and removing files.

 ## Prepare for deploy